José Armando Bermúdez National Park

 José Armando Bermúdez National Park is a Dominican Republic National Park spanning the northern slopes and central portions of the Central Mountain Range.

+The park is named after Dominican rum magnate José Armando Bermúdez Rochet, owner of Bermúdez.

 Together with the National Park José del Carmen Ramírez, the two parks were established in February 1956.

 A highly elevated area, it is notable for cold and cool temperatures during most of the year (from −9 °C to 15 °C), despite being in a tropical country.

 Natural history

 The range supports the Hispaniolan pine forests ecoregion, of the Tropical and subtropical coniferous forests Biome.

 The forests flora of notable biodiversity has many native trees, shrubs, and ferns, including: